dhananjaypadole/React-Redux/react-redux/ReadME.md

 - use `mapStateToProps`

 `Container` : is use to connect react and redux
-`mapDispatcheToProps`: save data from Component to store (component --> store) `mapStateToPr0ps` : send data from store to components (stire --> components)
+`mapDispatcheToProps`: save data from Component to store (component --> store)
+`mapStateToPr0ps` : send data from store to components store --> components)

 (can use any name other than `mapDispatcheToProps`or `mapStateToPrps`)

 below things need to import in conainer/HomeContainer.js file
-- import `connexct` like  import {connect} from 'react-redux'   //use to connect react with redux
+- import `connect` like  import {connect} from 'react-redux'   //use to connect react with redux
 - import `Action`   like  import {addToCart} from '../services/Actions/Action'
 - write `mapDispatcheToProps` function
 - write `mapStateToPr0ps` function